kirillmamaev/coding-dojo/Ruby/Lib/twelve_days_of_christmas/README.md

 1.

 ```
-On the twelfth day of Christmas
+On the first day of Christmas
 My true love gave to me:
 A Partridge in a Pear Tree.
 ```